netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

     changes and then mangle the port or IP to trigger a path validation in the QUIC-MP layer.
 This may be a pragmatic solution but is discouraged, because:
-    - Managing paths in the SCION layer is difficult (when is a path valid?
-When is it closed?  ...).
+    - Managing paths in the SCION layer is not trivial because it requires synchronizing the lifecycle of SCION paths and QUIC-MP paths, e.g., knowing when is a path valid or when is it closed in QUIC-MP.
     - It creates opportunities for memory exhaustion attacks (for storing the mapping of mangled IP/port).
     - It reports a wrong IP/port to the application.